womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

  => [2]
 ```

-Splat operator will always return you an array.
+Splat operator will always return to you an array.
 You can use `_` to skip some values in your pattern:

 ```ruby
 case [1, 2, 3]